 - Stay away from tables – use accessible formatted tables only or have an alternative description explaining the same information that can be found within the table.

 - Animation and Video – avoid flashing or strobing content for people with risk of seizures.
 Videos must provide a transcription or a link to the YouTube site that has a transcription available there.

 - CAPTCHA – Avoid CAPTCHA where possible and use automatic detection or interface interactions instead.
-If CAPTCHA is necessary, ensure that it is simple to understand and includes alternatives for the users with disabilities such as providing more than 2 ways to solve the CAPTCHAs, providing access to a human representative who can bypass CAPTCHA or don’t require CAPTCHA for authorized users.
-If the purpose of the non-text content is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the non-text content are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.
+If CAPTCHA is absolutely necessary, ensure that it is simple to understand and includes alternatives for the users with disabilities such as providing more than 2 ways to solve the CAPTCHAs, providing access to a human representative who can bypass CAPTCHA or don’t require CAPTCHA for authorized users.
+If the purpose of the non-text content is to confirm that content is being accessed by a person rather than a computer, make sure text alternatives that identify and describe the purpose of the non-text content are provided and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.